About

 Principles

-- Artist and fan focused: no pay to play, no merch rate.
-A curated lineup of acts of all levels and styles.
+- Artist and fan focused: no pay to play, no merch cut, and a lineup built with intention.

 - Community over hierarchy: no VIP tiers or exclusive areas.